Rental Property Tax Deductions Checklist: Maximizing Landlord Tax Deductions

 15. Property Tax

-Property taxes can vary broadly depending on the location and size of the property ranging from a few hundred dollars to several thousand.
+Property taxes can vary broadly by state and size of the property ranging from a few hundred dollars to several thousand.
 Fortunately, these property taxes can be fully deducted from income generated by a rental property.

 16. Pass-Through Deduction